ludocode/onramp/docs/usage-guide.md

 - `#define __onramp_cci__ 1` -- This is the Onramp compiler.
 - `#define __onramp_cpp__ 1` -- This is the Onramp preprocessor.
 - `#define __onramp_libc__ 1` -- The libc headers are those of the Onramp libc, and the program will be linked with it.

+The value of these macros may change to reflect version numbers later.
+For now they are all `1`.

 You can view the predefined macros using `-dM`, for example: